-The Digital Transformation – everyone and everything is a part of it in some way.
+Digital transformation in the process industries is part of a larger Digital Transformation occuring across the globe – everyone and everything is a part of it in some way.
 In the 20th century, breakthroughs in technology allowed for the ever-evolving computing machines that we now depend upon so totally, we rarely give them a second thought.

 For many of us, It started with the very first personal computers like the Commodore 64, as well as e-mail, then our first mobile phones, and has worked up to Amazon’s Alexa and IPhone’s Siri.
 We use our smartphones, which are essentially our own portable mini-computers, to navigate so many areas of our lives.
 The digital transformation has undoubtedly also affected operations in our work lives as well as how data and communications are managed and how issues are resolved within processes.

 In the past few years, our customers in the process industries have become more aware of digital technology and we are hearing about their digital journeys more now than ever.
-In this awareness, there has been confusion with terms like Industry 4.0 and IIOT.
+In this awareness, there has been confusion with terms like Industry 4.0 and IIoT.
 These two concepts in particular can create confusion.

 The first is a perception that these technologies are new, when in fact many of the technologies have been around for decades and the fundamental problem of data accessibility is not new.
 There are new enablers or catalysts, like reduced cost and wireless technology, but the fundamental concept of collecting data to make better decisions has been around for decades.
 The second issue is the association of technology (i.e. products) to a broad theme like IIOT or Industry 4.0.
-This broad theme to the classic trap of solutions looking for problems to solve and customers starting with technology instead of starting with their challenges and problems.
+This broad theme to the classic trap of solutions looking for problems to solve and process manufacturers starting with technology instead of starting with their challenges and problems.

 The reality is that there are huge opportunities and we are all trying to figure out the right solutions.
-Engaging terminology is one way to convey messages in a way customers will notice and remember.
+Engaging terminology is one way to convey messages in a way people will notice and remember.
 IIOT and Industry 4.0 are examples of this terminology.

 One term we hear often is Digital Transformation.
 Digital Transformation is a term that resonates.
 The term implies that the journey of becoming digital is not binary.
 There are not digital or non-digital companies; we are all on a digital spectrum.